 The Positive Effects Of Detaching From Technology On Mental Health

 Have a break.
-Because of the absence of technology, you’ll get the chance to stop checking your phone every second or wait anxiously if your phone rings.
+Because of the absence of technology, you’ll get the chance to stop checking your cell phone every second or wait anxiously if your cell phone rings.
 This will give you a break from the hectic life that technology seems to put you through by being always ‘on the go’ wherever you are.
 This increases your chances of attaining a positive mental attitude which can help lessen the chance of stress and depression.

 We can never have it all.
 You’ll finally realize that being able to ‘update’ with the current trend doesn’t make a significant impact in your life.
 Without the ability to be able to sneak a peek into other people’s achievements, you get to see that you aren’t doing too bad yourself and you don’t need them as a standard to see that you are doing okay with your life.
 It doesn’t matter that they are successful and you aren’t.
 The sooner you realize that comparing your life to other people’s lives doesn’t earn you any merits, the better.

 Give your brain a workout.
 No technology, no internet.
 No internet, no Google.
 This is the part where you have to get the information you need old school style.
 Try reading a book, ask your family or friends.
 Not only will this make your brain work, but this will also make you feel good about yourself knowing you got the answer through your efforts and not with just one click of a button.

 Happy body parts, happy life.
 Being free from technology will give your body a chance to recuperate from excessive technology exposure.
 Your eyes can take a break from eye strain.
 Your neck will finally take a rest from ducking so low.
 And your hands are now free from repetitive and mindless scrolling and clicking through gadgets.